The eye drops keep my eye pressure low

 Using eye drops regularly lowered the pressure in my eye, and I no longer had blurred vision.
 I use eye drops all the time.
 That was a problem at first: 20 years ago there weren’t many different kinds of eye drops, and the few that were available back then were often not well tolerated.
 Luckily that’s changed in the last 10 years or so.
 I get by fine with my eye drops now.
 They keep my eye pressure low so I haven’t needed surgery so far.

 When I first found out that I had glaucoma I felt pretty down and anxious.
 After all, it can lead to blindness.
 It was diagnosed really late and my field of vision was already quite narrow at the time.
-It has become even narrower over the years, but I think the treatment has slowed the process down.
+It has become even narrower over the years, but I think the treatment has slowed down the progression.
 Overall, my vision has been pretty stable in the last few years.
 It did get worse recently but that’s nothing to do with the glaucoma, but with the fact that I also have a cataract now.

-Priorities have changed
+My priorities have changed

 My family wasn’t as understanding about my diagnosis as I’d hoped.
 That’s maybe because an eye disease isn’t something other people can see and understand, like a broken leg or something.
 I feel like there’s a huge difference between experiencing an eye condition yourself and only knowing about it in theory.